cwise24/snopsy/docs/module2/9_pipeline.rst

 Now you must create the the **ci** file using the below code block.
 Notice the variable **SITE** has the value `site2`.
 After your pipeline runs we will change this to `site1` and update the repository.

-.. note::  Pay close attention to indentation, YAML is very picky!!
+.. important::  Pay close attention to indentation, YAML is very picky!!

 .. code-block:: yaml
    :linenos: